reagul/PCF-Dotnet2.0-ConsoleApp/README.md

 # PCF-Dotnet2.0-ConsoleApp

-This is a sample Console app that which could potentially be a replacement for Windoes Service.
-This app does a infiniate loop and prints the couter every 3 mins to console.
+This is a sample Console app that which could  be a replacement for Windows Service.
+It runs a infiniate loop and prints the couter every 3 mins to console.

-## Create new  : dotnet new console
+## Create new  :
+dotnet new console

-## Restore : dotnet restore
+## Restore :
+dotnet restore

 ## Publish :
   mkdir PUBLISH
   dotnet publish -f netcoreapp2.0 -r ubuntu.14.04-x64 -o PUBLISH